manosbatsis/restdude/restdude-marionette/README.md

+Quick Build and Run

-Follow the steps bellow to run the generator:
+Follow the steps bellow to build.

 Prerequisites